 Rate and BW selection for a CTS sent in response to an MU-RTS Trigger frame(#13317) are defined in 27.2.5 (MU-RTS/CTS procedure)

-MCS, and NSS for a Control frame sent in response to an HE ER SU PPDU shall be <MCS0, 1> when the Control frame is carried in an HE ER SU PPDU and the data rate is 6 Mb/s when the Control frame is carried in a non-HT PPDU (see 10.7.6.5 (Rate selection for control response frames)).
+A STA that transmits a non-HT PPDU carrying a Control frame that is a response to a frame received in an HE SU ER PPDU shall set the rate of the non-HT PPDU to 6 Mb/s.(#16687, #16688)

+A STA that transmits an HE ER SU PPDU carrying an S-MPDU that is a control response frame shall use the <HE-MCS, NSS> tuple <MCS0, 1>.
+DCM may be used if the DCM Max Constellation Rx subfield in the HE PHY Capabilities Information field in the most recently received HE Capabilities element sent by the soliciting STA is greater than 0.
+A 106-tone RU may be used if the Partial Bandwidth Extended Range subfield in the HE PHY Capabilities Information field in the most recently received HE Capabilities element sent by the soliciting STA is 1.(#16687, #16688, #16689)

 NSS and BW selection is further constrained as defined in 27.8 (Operating mode indication), 11.42 (Notification of operating mode changes) and 27.15.2 (PPDU format selection).

 (… existing texts …)

-An HE STA that sends a Control frame in an HE ER SU PPDU format shall use:

-DCM encoding if the most recent successfully received PPDU sent by the HE STA, after association, to the STA soliciting the control frame used DCM; otherwise the STA shall not use DCM for the Control frame.

-106-tone HE ER SU PPDU if the most recent successfully received PPDU sent by the HE STA, after association, to the STA soliciting the control frame was a 106-tone HE ER SU PPDU; otherwise the STA shall not use a 106-tone HE ER SU PPDU for the Control frame.(#12653)

-NOTE—TX parameter switching occurs in subsequent TXOPs.
+(#16687, #16689)NOTE—TX parameter switching occurs in subsequent TXOPs.
 A STA that solicits a Control frame from a peer STA accounts for the TX parameter of the Control frame to calculate the expected duration of the TXOP.
 The responding STA determines that the most recent PPDU sent to the soliciting STA is successfully received if it receives an immediate acknowledgment by the soliciting STA in response to the PPDU.

 (… existing texts …)